artivis/soft20/README.md

-#Catkinization of the SOFT 2.0 package to use it directly with ROS
+#Catkinization of the SOFT 2.0 package

+For ROS use purpose

 **For more information about SOFT 2.0 please see :**